The CEO problem with inter-block memory: Sum rate via directed information

 \subsection{Operational problem setting}

-A CEO code with inter-block memory is formally defined as follows. \begin{defn}[A CEO code with inter-block memory] Consider a discrete-time random process $\{X_i\}_{i = 1}^t$ on $\mathcal X$, observed by $K$ causal observers via the channels
+A CEO code with inter-block memory, or a causal CEO code, is formally defined as follows. \begin{defn}[A CEO code with inter-block memory] Consider a discrete-time random process $\{X_i\}_{i = 1}^t$ on $\mathcal X$, observed by $K$ causal observers via the channels

 Let $\mathsf d\colon \mathcal X \times \hat {\mathcal X} \mapsto \mathbb R_+$ be the distortion measure.

 A CEO code with inter-block memory consists of: \begin{enumerate}[a)] \item $K$ \emph{encoding policies}